humdrum-tools/humdrum-documentation/guide/ch10/index.md

 ------------------------------------------------------------------------

-Now that you have a better understanding of regular expressions, let\'s apply them.
+Now that you have a better understanding of regular expressions, let's apply them.
 This chapter provides many examples of how regular expressions may be used to define musically useful patterns.
-In subsequent chapters, we\'ll make frequent use of regular expressions.
+In subsequent chapters, we'll make frequent use of regular expressions.

 The *grep* Command (Again)